mohanr/FieldStatistics/README.md

 1. Storage of timestamps and values can utilize either a timeseries database or file formats like Avro or Parquet.

 2. Similarly _HdrHistograms_ can be stored in a timeseries database too.
 This datastructure aggregates values and calculates percentiles already.
-So storing multiplee _HdrHistograms_ for various periods in such a DB and aggregating the _HdrHistograms_ when needed will be a powerful data analysis technique.
+So  multiple _HdrHistograms_ for various periods can be stored in such a DB or even in memory.
+These  _HdrHistograms_ can in turn be aggregated when needed.
+This will be a powerful data analysis technique.